 The Amiga 500 Lives

-The Amiga 500 I recently acquired had some physical damage, but supposedly still booted.
-However, I’ve never owned one before and was initially ill-equipped to even check if it did indeed still booted.
+I recently acquired an Amiga 500 with some physical damage and unknown operating state.
+However, I’ve never owned one before and was initially ill-equipped to even check if it indeed still booted.

-The auction I won didn’t include a video cable with the machine, and even if it did, I don’t have a suitable monitor for it.
+The auction did not include a video cable with the machine, and even if it did, I don’t have a suitable monitor for it.
 Amigas requires a monitor that supports an analog 15 kHz signal.

 There are many recent monitors that do work with an Amiga, though.
 Check out 15khz.wikidot.com for a list.
 If you do have one of those monitors, you just need a properly wired DB-23 to VGA connector, which can currently be found on eBay for under $20.